The cosmological Mass Varying Neutrino model in the late universe: Acknowledgments

 \section{Acknowledgments}

-This work was supported by \fundingAgency{Shota Rustaveli National Science Foundation of Georgia (SRNSFG)} grant \fundingNumber{YS-22-998}.
+This work was supported by Shota Rustaveli National Science Foundation of Georgia (SRNSFG) grant YS-22-998.
 The author thanks Bharat Ratra, Lado Samushia, Giorgi Khomeriki, Zack Brown, and Nick Magnelli for their hospitality in the Department of Physics, Kansas State University.
+The author thanks the anonymous referee for a careful reading of the manuscript and for valuable comments and suggestions that significantly improved the clarity and quality of this work.